What type of light is best for growing plants indoors?

 - Smaller light footprint than their HID counterparts

-LED grow lights are often called the lights of the future, but that future is just about here.
+LED grow lights are often called the lights of the future.
 They have been rapidly coming down in price and are usually sold as a complete unit – meaning you can plug most of them straight into a regular 120V home outlet.
 Soon they will rival HID lights in professional growing operations, and many home growers are already switching over.
 LEDs have a much smaller light footprint compared to HID lights and do not require a reflector.

 - Extremely low heat output

-- High intensity light with some models having adjustable spectrums for vegetative and bloom.
+- High intensity light with some models having adjustable spectrums for veg and bloom.